 - Watch the classic; It’s a Wonderful Life

 - PJ brigade & Christmas Lights Scavenger Hunt

 - Read, The Night Before Christmas

 Second, get out your planner/calendar and determine which day works for each activity.
 For example, I know that Friday nights are our movie nights, so we will watch Christmas movies on Friday night.
-That being said there are particular evenings that certain events have to happen, such as the Nutcracker Ballet, virtual tour of the Manor House, Sauder Village, & Lights Before Christmas.
+That being said there are particular evenings that certain events have to happen, such as the Nutcracker Ballet, touring the Manor House, Sauder Village, & Lights Before Christmas.
 I find that laying everything out on a table and simply placing a Post-it on the date that works best for said activities is the easiest & most efficient way to schedule said events and activities for the month of December.